The Financial Cost of Child Abduction

 David Goldman: In December 2009, Sean Goldman was returned to his father.
 As of the date of this update, litigation continues in both the United States and Brazil and Mr. Goldman has incurred more than $750,000 in legal and travel expenses.

 Marty Pate: Having run out of money to pay his attorney, Mr. Pate was unable to file a timely appeal in Brazil.
 He subsequently filed for bankruptcy in the United States.
 Mr. Pate then filed a new petition under the Hague Convention on the Civil Aspects of International Child Abduction through the Brazilian Central Authority seeking access rather than return of his daughter, Nicole.
 With the assistance of the AGU, Mr. Pate successfully negotiated visitation with his daughter.
-In November 2011, Nicole visited the United States for the first time in more than 5 years.
+In November 2011, Nicole visited the United States for the first time in more than 5 years and has regularly returned for visits since then.

 Francois Larivee: Just prior to the date his case was scheduled to be presented to the Brazilian Supreme Court, Mr. Larivee and his ex-wife were provided an opportunity to attend a “conciliation hearing” to determine if they could reach a mediated agreement.
 During the conciliation hearing, the child’s mother agreed to return to Canada in return for Mr. Larivee’s ceding custody of the child to her and provisions for extensive financial support.
 In March 2011, mother and child returned to Canada and Mr. Larivee, through regular visitation, has been permitted to participate in the rearing of his child.